 Proposal deadline: End of each month!

 Program lifetime: 3 months (beginning one month following the FT proposal deadline)

-Observing mode: Queue (+eavesdropping)
+Observing mode: Queue (Optional: Eavesdropping)

 Proposal deadline: Proposals can come in at any time.